jlcash61/cymatics/README.md

 ## Usage

-1. Upload your audio file.
-2. Adjust settings to see different patterns.
+1. Adjust settings to see different patterns.
-3. Save and share your results.
+2. Save and share your results.